xenocrat/chyrp-markdown/README.md

 Because it is focused on speed, the parser is limited in some ways that result in it not being completely conformant with the CommonMark and GFM specifications.
 Currently it is able to pass 72% of CommonMark test cases and 71% of GFM test cases.

 The most notable limitations of the parser are:
-1. It does not support indentation with intermingled tabs and spaces.
+1. It does not support indentation with intermingled tabs and spaces;
-2. It does not allow "lazy" continuation lines in blockquotes or lists.
+2. It does not recognize setext headings that span multiple lines;
-3. It does not recognize setext headings that span multiple lines.
+3. It does not allow "lazy" continuation lines in blockquotes or lists.

 Usage
 -----